 @redlioncontracting

 Craig Fairley is a Muskoka potter based in Huntsville.
 He creates functional objects that are meant for gathering, conversation and comfort.
 They are intended to intrigue and engage through movement, colour and texture.
 He is well-known for his drippy and textured surfaces.
 Inspiration comes from the seeming randomness of the natural world, one without human presence.
-June 28, July 12 and July 26.
+July 4, 18, August 1, 29

 Mellow acres is a great place to get all of your single ingredient pet treats, we make all of our treats in small batches to ensure the highest quality and we source all of our product locally.
 Your pets will love them!
-August 2 , 23 and September 6
+July 4, 18, August 29

 brianloneyart@gmail.com

 Ava is 16 years old and she runs her own crochet business, AW Cozies.
 She sells crochet plushies and finger woven blankets which are all handmade with love.
 Ava loves crocheting and seeing the joy that her creations bring people.
 She has creations for everyone and they make the perfect gifts for people of all ages.
 They are a thoughtful and unique present and are also the perfect gift to yourself, these items would make a great addition to someone’s home.
-You can find her at the market this summer on July 19 and Aug 30th
+You can find her at the market this summer on July 18, August 22

 Beth McKean is the designer, owner and creator of her Canadian made small business.
 Beth is not afraid to express herself and be a tad on the playful side while doing so through her designs.
 Each piece of our original designs are unique to the Hip Chick look.
 Made from upcycled, gently used goods as well as eco-friendly materials.
 August 11.